386er/capstone/capstone_report.md

 ### Algorithms and Techniques

-Given the type of problem for this project, applying a standard feedforward neural network would most likely produce suboptimal results.
+Given the type of problem for this project, applying a standard feedforward neural network presumably produces suboptimal results.
 Assuming that most attacks produce a specific signature, meaning a pattern that can be observed for multiple consecutive connections, the standard neural network would treat every single connection independently of its current position.
 Recurrent neural networks however maintain an internal state at each time step of the classification, which allows them to use information from previous connections for the processing of current connections.
 This stored "memory" should greatly increase their effectiveness in classifiying sequences of network connections.

-Basic Recurrent neural networks however also face a number of limitations that makes it hard for the to be trained on sequences that surpass a certain threshhold.
+Besides general parameter that can be tuned for most models (such as the chosen optimizer, the number of training iterations, the batch size and the numbers of input variables considered in case of multivariate data), LSTM networks consist of cells, or also often referred to as blocks, that contain hidden units, which are a direct representation the learning capacity of the neural network.

 Following parameters can be tuned for the model implementation:

-1. Input Parameters

- - Input formatting

-2. Neural Network Architecture
+1. Neural Network Architecture

- - Cell Type
- - Number of Cells
+ - Number of Cells (Default = 2)
  - Number of Hidden Nodes
+ - Cell type (tensorflow offers a variety of cells, LSTM cell was used throughout.)

-3. Training Parameter
+2. Training Parameter

- - Batch Size (how many time steps to include during a single training step; kept constant at 1)
+ - Batch Size (how many time steps to include during a single training step; )
  - Optimizer Function (which function to optimize by mimizing error; used “Adam” throughout)
  - Epochs (how many times to run through the training process; kept mostly at 1 for time savings until later studies)

-Questions:

-Are the algorithms you will use, including any default variables/parameters in the project clearly defined?
-Are the techniques to be used thoroughly discussed and justified?
-Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?